FDR had a secret as he sought a fourth term in 1944: He was dying

 “The war was almost over,” wrote historian Jared Cohen in “Accidental Presidents: Eight Men who Changed America.”
 “The post-war world would need the right guiding hand.
 And Roosevelt believed he was essential for both.
 He believed he could persevere.
 It’s not quite denial, but rather charging forward through a systematic distortion aimed at generating strength.”

+From George Washington, who nearly died of the flu in the second year of his presidency, to Grover Cleveland, who had a secret surgery aboard a yacht for mouth cancer, to Woodrow Wilson, who was partially paralyzed by a stroke at the end of his second term, there is a long history of presidents hiding their health crises.

-While Trump disclosed he’d contracted a potentially life-threatening illness in the final weeks of his reelection campaign, Roosevelt took a different tack.
+While Trump disclosed he’d contracted a potentially life-threatening illness in the final weeks of his reelection campaign, it remains unclear how sick he is.

+In 1944, Roosevelt was even less forthcoming.
 Nobody spoke of his illness.
-In fact, for months after his diagnosis in spring of 1944, Roosevelt didn’t speak of the election at all.
+In fact, for months after his diagnosis in the spring, Roosevelt didn’t speak of the election at all.

 “His campaign was a phantom,” Winik wrote.
 “In public, he said nothing; he did nothing; he barely acknowledged that it was an election year.”